1-800-367-0955

 The heart of Alabama Department of Mental Health's deaf services program is a network of regionally based staff that specializes in working with people who are deaf or hard of hearing.
 Both clinicians and communication access team members work out of regional offices in order to be closer to consumers they serve.
 Based in community mental health centers, these coordinators are the first point of contact for services.

-A network of small group homes has grown to serve as a vital part of a system of care, helping deaf people with mental illness who are need stable, but not ready to live independently in the community.
+A network of small group homes has grown to serve as a vital part of a system of care, helping deaf people with mental illness who are stable, but not ready to live independently in the community.
 Admission to the group homes is coordinated by the regional coordinators in conjunction with the local community mental health centers overseeing the programs.
 There is currently a 3-bed group home in Birmingham which is run by Jefferson-Blount-St. Clair Mental Health Authority.
 Another 3-bed group home in Mobile is run by the AltaPointe Health Systems.
 A 3-bed home for older deaf people near Huntsville is operated by Mountain Lakes Behavioral Health Center.
-There is also a 6-bed home in Clanton, designed for more challenging consumers, operated by Chilton-Shelby Mental Health Center.
+There is also a 6-bed home in Clanton, designed for more challenging consumers, operated by Central Alabama Wellness.
 All these programs have ASL fluent staff.

 Mental Health Interpreter Training

-We have established a special training for interpreters to help them work better in mental health settings.
+We have established special training for interpreters to help them work better in mental health settings.
 This training will lead to a special certification as a qualified mental health interpreter.
 Alabama is the first state in the nation to specifically define what skills and knowledge are needed to work effectively as an interpreter in mental health settings.
 These standards are part of the Code of Alabama.
 Additional information can also be found at www.mhit.org

 Clinical Training